anoma/namada-shielded-expedition/HardFork.md

 Now that you have `migrations.json`:

+1. Run `namadan-0.32.1 ledger update-db --path migrations.json --block-height X --dry-run` and make sure there are no errors.
-1. Run `namadan-0.32.1 ledger update-db --path migrations.json --block-height X`.
+1. Run `namadan-0.32.1 ledger update-db --path migrations.json --block-height X` (no `--dry-run`).
 This will update the DB and try to progress the ledger by two blocks before suspending itself again.
 The ledger will only be able to progress the two blocks and finish this step if enough voting power is online with this command in execution.
 After two blocks, the ledger will halt.
 You may need to kill it yourself with `CTRL+C`, or it may exit for you.
 2. Once the ledger is stopped after updating the DB, run the ledger as normal with the new binaries: `namadan-0.32.1 ledger run`.

 ## Shielded syncing after the hard fork